 Print full article

-Sepsis is the name given to a (widespread) inflammatory response caused by a infection.
-The infection may begin in one site of the body and then spread to the blood () and possibly to other sites.
-While the term bacteraemia refers to the presence of bacteria in the bloodstream, , refers to the presence of disease-causing bacteria in the bloodstream.
-When such bacteria cause overwhelming infection within the bloodstream, sepsis develops.
-Healthy people can have a temporary bacteraemia after brushing their teeth, as a result of harmless mouth bacteria entering the bloodstream through tiny splits in the gums.
-These bacteria almost never cause infection and healthy people clear them easily from the bloodstream.
+Sepsis is the name given to a (widespread) inflammatory response caused by infection, most commonly by bacteria but may also be , fungi or protozoa.
+The infection may begin in one site of the body and then spread to the blood and possibly to other sites.
+While the term bacteraemia or fungaemia refers to the presence of bacteria or fungi in the bloodstream, , refers to the response of the body to the infection in the bloodstream.
+The term septicaemia was historically used to describe sepsis with evidence of bacteraemia, but it is no longer consider to accurately describe the process involved.

 Sepsis is a major health problem.
 Septicaemia may be fatal in up one in four cases in Australia.
 Comparable figures have been reported for other parts of the world, including Europe and South America.